 TYPICAL DUTIES AND RESPONSIBILITIES

-As a senior-level staff member of the Financial Services department, serves as a liaison to all levels of college staff and management by providing professional and technical expertise required to manage fiscal resources appropriately.
-Maintains on-going contact with Campus Presidents, Administrative Services management and related staff to better understand their objectives and challenges to utilize resources to the best advantage of the college and the students served.
-Work consultatively in conducting analytical reviews of varied situations to identify alternative solutions while adhering to application of financial laws, regulations and practices.
+As a senior-level staff member of the Financial Services department, serves as a liaison to all levels of College staff and management by providing professional and technical expertise required to manage fiscal resources appropriately.
+Maintains on-going contact with Campus Presidents, Administrative Services management and related staff to better understand their objectives and challenges to utilize resources to the best advantage of the College and the students served.
+Works consultatively in conducting analytical reviews of varied situations to identify alternative solutions while adhering to application of financial laws, regulations and practices.

 Analyzes and monitors compliance with financial, reporting, and legal requirements.